ali-m0/Photoshop-layer-convertor/README.md

 ## License

-For licensing information, please contact the author directly at the email provided above.
+For more information and understand more about this process or write some product like this, please contact me directly with email or LinkedIn that provided above.